snap-one/docs-driverworks-api/source/includes/7_event/_1-RegisteringforSystemEvents.md

 ## Registering for System Events

-The management of registering for notifications which occur when system events are fired is made possible through several APIs.
+The management of registering for notifications which occur when system events are fired is made possible through several APIs and callback functions.
 The following is an example of how to be notified when the “Refresh Navigator” call is made.
 When bindings, device names, or device media has changed, a “Refresh Navigator” call is is fired.
 This event is an alert for the Navigators that any cached data about the project or media may now be invalid.

 Specifically the event for “Refresh Navigator” is the “OnPIP” event.
 To get this event,  we make use of the following generic event registration calls: